hnky/blog/iot-edge-custom-vision-jetson-nano.md

   - Install IoT Edge
   - Configure the device to run our custom vision modules.
 - Create 3 IoT Edge module
-  - A module 1 that runs the our computer vision model
+  - Fist a module that runs the our computer vision model
-  - A module 2 that grabs camera frames, send the images to the computer vision module and put the result on the local IoT hub.
+  - Second a module that grabs camera frames, send the images to the computer vision module and put the result on the local IoT hub.
-  - A module 3 that grabs the results of the local IoT hub and send it to the IoT hub in Azure
+  - Thirt a module that grabs the results of the local IoT hub and send it to the IoT hub in Azure
 - Deploy the modules to the IoT Edge
 - Setup an Event Grid and Logic app to handle the alerts.

 ## 1. Setup Azure